foundationmsf/improc/tests/benchmark/README.md

 # Benchmark.sh args:

-- `-nb or --nobuild`: Skip build.
+- `-nb or --nobuild`: *Must be first arg.* Skip build.
 You should re-build (omit `nb`) whenever you want to test new C++, .pyd, or .pyx code.
 You don't need to rebuild to test new vanilla python code.

 -  `-d or --display`: Display overlaid results per-AST.